Agent Orchestration

 A useful mental model

-The important distinction is that the agent decides what work to do, but Queuety still decides how that work is persisted, retried, resumed, and joined.
+The important distinction is that the agent decides what work to do, but Queuety still decides how that work is persisted, retried, resumed, and aggregated.
+When the orchestration target is a long-lived session rather than a bounded run, pair this with State Machines.

 Pattern 1: Planner/executor with independent agent runs

-Use spawn_agents() when a planner step discovers tasks at runtime and each task should become its own top-level workflow.
+Use start_agents() when a planner step discovers tasks at runtime and each task should become its own top-level workflow.

 use Queuety\Enums\WaitMode;